russross/blackfriday/mmark2rfc.md

 # Citations

-A citation can be entered by using the syntax from pandoc [@pandoc]: `[@reference]`, such a reference is "informative" by default.
+A citation can be entered using the syntax from pandoc @pandoc: `[@reference]`, such a reference is "informative" by default.
 Making a reference informative or normative can be done with a `?` and `!` respectively: `[@!reference]` is a normative reference.

-For RFC and I-Ds the references are generated automatically, although for I-Ds you might need to include a draft version in the reference `[@?I-D.draft-blah,#06]`, creates an informative reference to the sixth version of draft-blah.
+For RFC and I-Ds the references are generated automatically, although for I-Ds you might need to include a draft version in the reference `[@?I-D.draft-blah,#06]`, creates an informative reference to the seventh version of draft-blah.

-If the need arises an XML reference fragment can be included, note that this needs to happen *before* the back matter is started, because that is the point when the references are outputted (right now the implementation does not scan the entire file for citations).
+If the need arises (usually when citing a document that is not in the XML2RFC database) an XML reference fragment can be included, note that this needs to happen *before* the back matter is started, because that is the point when the references are outputted (right now the implementation does not scan the entire file for citations, also see [](#bugs)).

 # Document divisions